santosdlaysa/sing-up/README.md

-# Sign up screen
+# Sign in screen - Safepill

-The aim of the project is to develop a sign-up screen.
+The aim of the project is to develop a sign-in screen.